-With Green Cat Renewables’ in- house expertise and good working relationships with the local DNO, a more economical grid solution was obtained allowing the project to proceed through the development stage to construction.
-The on-site electrical works and also the ICP contestable works are being carried out by Green Cat Renewables’ sister company, Prelec Limited.
-Their scope of works includes just under 3km of underground cabling and an on-site 33kV substation.
-With grid reinforcement works being carried out in summer 2017, the project is on target to be grid connected before the end of 2017.
+With Green Cat Renewables’ in-house expertise and good working relationships with the local DNO, a more economical grid solution was obtained allowing the project to proceed through the development stage to construction.
+The on-site electrical works and the ICP contestable works were carried out by Green Cat Renewables’ sister company, Prelec Limited.
+Their scope of works included just under 3km of underground cabling and an on-site 33kV substation.

-The challenging site conditions with extensive cut and fill is also being dealt with in house by Green Cat Renewables’ other sister company, Green Cat Contracting (GCC), who are able to carry the works out efficiently and economically.
-One of the first tasks for GCC was to establish two on-site borrow pits to provide the large quantities of fill material required to form the access tracks and crane hardstanding’s.
+The challenging site conditions with extensive cut and fill was undertaken by Green Cat Contracting (GCC), who were able to carry the works out efficiently and economically.
+One of the first tasks for GCC was to establish two on-site borrow pits to provide the large quantities of fill material required to form the access tracks and crane hardstandings.

 This project is a great example of the various companies, under the Green Cat umbrella, working together to deliver projects cost effectively while dealing with challenges that other developers may be unable to overcome.
 The turbines were delivered as planned in August 2017 and were commissioned in January 2018.